magenta-cuda/alt-w3tc-minify/README.md

 page.
 E.g., "admin-bar.js" is included on a web page only if the administrator is logged in.

+If you are interested in verifying the above for yourself you can find the implementation of W3TC 0.9.7.5 JavaScript minification in "manual mode" in the function Minify_Plugin::ob_callback() in the file "Minify_Plugin.php".

 ## auto mode

 WT3C 0.9.7.5 in "Auto Minify" mode also does not batch the "localize",